aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/move-security-guidelines.md

 #### Example Insecure Code

 In this example, a user must make a payment before being able to perform actions within the module.
-The user need to invoke `buy_action` to purchase an `Object<Action>`, which they can then use for executing operations later on.
+The user needs to invoke `buy_action` to purchase an `Object<Action>`, which they can then use for executing operations later on.

 ```move
 module user::obj{